Hai4320/How-mobile-cross-platform-works/README.md

     - Android NDK

             Kotlin → LLVM IR(kolinc - Kotlin\Native) → Assembly(LLVM) -> Ipa ->  Machine Code(Assembler) -> CPU/GPU

+Kotlin/Native provides bidirectional interoperability with Swift/Objective-C. You can both use Objective-C frameworks and libraries in Kotlin code, and Kotlin modules in Swift/Objective-C code.

 ** How to let Kotlin-c know and compile to correct target? **
 - You should first declare a target to instruct Kotlin to compile code for that specific target.
 In Gradle, you declare targets using predefined DSL calls inside the kotlin {} block: